CASE FILE #BLPD-1984-04-30-001

 Execution

-Alvin Kelly is executed by lethal injection, maintaining his innocence regarding the Morgan murders.
+Alvin Kelly is executed by lethal injection at the Huntsville Unit.

 SIMILAR CASES